SMS vs. Email Marketing: Which Is More Effective?

 SMS Marketing vs. Email Marketing: 3 Factors Worth Considering

-When comparing SMS and email marketing side by side, there are three core factors worth considering.
+When comparing SMS and email marketing side by side, metrics reveal the true performance gap—.
 These factors focus on metrics that play key roles in community building and impact:

 1. Open Rates

-While emails have an average open rate of 20%, SMS marketing has an incredible 98% average open rate.
+The difference between SMS open rates vs. email speaks for itself.
+While emails have an average open rate of 39%, SMS marketing has an incredible 98% average open rate.
 In addition, it usually takes people around 90 minutes to open an email.
 With SMS, users open the message within 90 seconds.

 2. Engagement Levels

-Because SMS messages are shorter and usually have only one link for the user to click on, the average CTR is 6.1%.
-Emails have only a 2.6% average CTR.
-This is likely due to the longer nature of emails, which requires more attention and investment on the user’s end.
+Because SMS messages are shorter and usually have only one clear call to action, the average CTR is 6.1%.
+Emails have only a 2.6% average CTR, likely because they require more attention and investment on the user’s end.
+These metrics explain why sophisticated SMS platforms are gaining traction with forward-thinking marketers.
+The chart below breaks down Subtext’s CTR compared to email across top industries like media, music, sports, and events.

 3. Conversion Rates

-The Advantages & Disadvantages of SMS and Email Marketing
+The Advantage Analysis of SMS and Email Marketing

 SMS Marketing Advantages

 • Is fast, convenient, and common.
-People send four times more text messages than emails every day.
-Texting is easy and quick.
-It’s one of the most basic and habitual communication methods today.
+SMS leverages the most habitual communication method—people send four times more text messages than emails every day.
+It’s quick and easy.

-• Offers a personal space.
-SMS allows you to engage with your audience one-on-one in a space reserved for people they trurst.
-This is crucial in a fast-paced world where people are inundated with information and communication.
-The private, direct communication space SMS offers allows you to build smarter and more productive conversations and feedback loops.
+• Offers personal connection.
+SMS allows you to engage subscribers in a space reserved for people they trust.
+This is crucial in a world where people are inundated with information and communication.
+SMS allows you to build smarter, more direct, and more productive feedback loops.

 • Provides two-way communication capability.
 SMS allows for interactive communication between both parties involved.
 This enables you to receive quick and direct feedback from the recipient and engage with them in real-time.